uber/AutoDispose/README.md

 * `autodispose-android-archcomponents-test` has a `TestLifecycleOwner` for use in testing.

 For each artifact, there is a corresponding kotlin extensions artifact with it.
 Example:
-`autodispose-android` -> `autodispose-android-kotlin`.
+`autodispose-android` -> `autodispose-android-ktx`.

 ##### Kotlin

-Kotlin extension artifacts are available for almost every artifact by adding `-kotlin` to the ID like above.
+Kotlin extension artifacts are available for almost every artifact by adding `-ktx` to the ID like above.

 ##### RxLifecycle